Privacy-Cash/privacy-cash/indexer/README.md

 - 8 bytes index
 - 1 byte bump

 Adjust the parsing in `src/services/pda-service.ts` and `src/controllers/webhook.ts` if your account structure differs.

+### Relayer Setup

+The relayer uses a dedicated keypair stored in `relayer_fee_payer_keypair.json`:
+- **Purpose**: Signs and pays fees for withdraw transactions submitted to the indexer
+- **Pattern**: Uses the same transaction structure as deposits but relayed through the indexer